aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. On the Key Vault blade, in the **Overview** section, click **Access Policies** and then click **+ Create**.

-1. On the **Add access policy** blade, specify the following settings (leave all others with their default values):
+1. On the **Create an access policy** blade, specify the following settings (leave all others with their default values):

     |Setting|Value|
     |----|----|